Skip to Content

 What Are the Fastest-Growing Pine Trees for Privacy?

-Most pine trees grow roughly one to two feet per year, although some breeds of pine trees grow more quickly than this.
+Most pine trees grow roughly 1-2 feet per year, although some breeds of pine trees grow more quickly than this.
 A number of conditions affect pine trees, too, some of which are region-based and others that you can control to an extent.

 Eastern White Pine